Parking mandates: Costs

 Parking minimums shift the cost of parking from users to developers and make construction costs much more expensive.
 A parking structure costs an average of $28,000 per spot, and an underground one about $56,000 per spot, excluding the cost of land.
 Spots in downtown Los Angeles usually cost more than $50,000 per space.
 Of the $274 million it cost to build the Walt Disney Concert Hall in Los Angeles, $100 million was for the underground parking garage.

 In 2023 in Charlotte, North Carolina, a developer was allowed to build a 104 unit apartment complex without any on-site parking.
 This enabled the developer to build 25% more units and rent them for $250 less per month and still be profitable.
 In Aurora, CO, the city requires a 405 unit apartment complex to have 485 parking spaces, (95 more than the developer predicts the residents will need), thereby increasing the average monthly rent by $100.

 A 2016 study found that parking garages added 17% to an average rents, and that 75% of renters without cars had parking spots included in their rent, for which they collectively paid $440 million yearly for parking spaces they did not use.

 Effect on built landscape

+Parking mandates have led to the predominance of strip malls in the United States.

 Parking requirements force a reduction in density in cities.
 The predominance of strip malls and office parks in the United States is due to these configurations being the cheapest way to meet parking requirements.